Thomas Leather

 Thomas William Leather (2 June 1910 – 10 May 1991) was an Australian first-class cricketer who represented Victoria.
 He also played Australian rules football with North Melbourne in the Victorian Football League (VFL).

 Family

 Thomas William Leather was born at Rutherglen, Scotland on 2 June 1910.

 He married Edith Dorothy Ponsford (1904–1984), the sister of Bill Ponsford in 1939.
 They had two children; a daughter and a son.
 Their son, John Ponsford Leather, died suddenly in 1950, at the age of seven.

 Education

 He attended Caulfield Grammar School in 1925 and 1926.

 Football

 North Melbourne (VFL)

-Leather played 16 games and kicked 11 goals for North Melbourne in a brief career which encompassed the 1932 and 1933 VFL seasons.
+Leather played 16 games and kicked 11 goals for North Melbourne in a brief career during the 1932 and 1933 VFL seasons.

 Williamstown (VFA)

 Granted a permit by the VFA to transfer from St Kilda to Williamstown on 12 April 1939, he played in 8 games for the Williamstown Football Club, in the VFA, in 1939.